apollographql/apollo-ios/docs/source/installation.md

 1. Run `carthage update`.

-1. Drag and drop `Apollo.framework` from the `Carthage/Build/iOS` folder to the “Linked Frameworks and Libraries” section of your application targets’ “General” settings tab.
+1. Drag and drop `Apollo.framework` from the `Carthage/Build/iOS` folder to the "Linked Frameworks and Libraries" section of your application targets' "General" settings tab.

-1. On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
+1. On your application targets’ "Build Phases" settings tab, click the "+" icon and choose "New Run Script Phase".
 Create a Run Script in which you specify your shell (ex: `bin/sh`), add the following contents to the script area below the shell:

  ```sh
  /usr/local/bin/carthage copy-frameworks
  ```

- and add the paths to the frameworks you want to use under “Input Files”, e.g.:
+ and add the paths to the frameworks you want to use under "Input Files", e.g.:

  ```
  $(SRCROOT)/Carthage/Build/iOS/Apollo.framework